15 Short Inspirational Stories with a Moral [Motivational stories]

 Moral of the story:

-There’s no right or wrong answer when you’re choosing between two positive routes or outcomes.
-Wait too long and the decision will be made for you.
+Decide!
+Take action.
+There’s no right or wrong answer when choosing between two positive routes or outcomes.
+Wait too long, and the decision will be made for you.

 inspirationalstorieswithamoral-6463587

-Searching for inspirational stories with a moral about happiness?
+Searching for inspiring stories with a moral about happiness?
 Check out this next one…

 9. The Pursuit of Happiness (Stories for Inspiration and Happiness)